Murilo Benício: Personal life

+Family and relationships

 In 1996 he began dating actress Alessandra Negrini.
 They moved in together and had a son, actor Antônio Benício, born in the same year.
 The marriage ended in 1999 due to constant disagreements, and before the child turned 1 year old.

 In 1997 he met Carolina Ferraz in the telenovela Por Amor, and they became friends.
 At the time they met, Ferraz was married, but in 1999 she already separated so they started dating.
 They lived together but the relationship ended in 2001, when Carolina broke up with him because of excessive jealousy from Benício.
 In the same year of 2001, he met Giovanna Antonelli.
 They started dating in 2002 and a few months later they were living together.
 In 2004 they separated for a few months, but they reconciled and had a son, Pietro, born in 2005.
 In the same year, they separated because of irreconcilable differences.

 In October 2012 Benicio admitted he was in a relationship with actress Débora Falabella.
 After a long time of speculation, the two decided to take courtship.
 According to the actor, the couple kept the relationship under wraps during the recording of the telenovela Avenida Brasil, who had already separated from their ex recently.

 As of 2020, he has been in a relationship with author and screenwriter Manuela Dias.